Tamerktb/ImpactGuard-Jordan/README.md

 **Ready for Production** — Any Jordan bank (Aman Bank, Housing Bank, Zain, Orange) can fork and deploy tomorrow.

 Built for Cybersecurity / Fraud Analyst / SOC roles in Jordan 🇯🇴
-Open to opportunities in Amman / Zarqa.
+Open to opportunities in Amman